farhiongit/message-in-the-bottle/README.md

 Thereafter, once *all the receivers are done* (see **Closing communication** below) in the user program, and the bottle is not needed anymore, it can be destroyed safely with `bottle_destroy`.

+Notes:

+  - The bottle should be destroyed (`bottle_destroy`) by the thread that created it.
+  - The bottle should not be destroyed before all the senders and receivers have stopped using it.
+    `pthread_join` could be used to wait for sender and receiver threads to finish.
+  - In a never ending process (such as a service or the back-end side of an application), `bottle_destroy` may not be called.

 #### Declaration of local (automatic) variable